CM4all/beng-proxy/doc/lb.rst

 attempts to schedule HTTP requests for different sites in a way that avoids one site blocking all backend connections.

+The option ``tarpit`` delays clients which send many consecutive HTTP requests, in order to mitigate DDoS attacks.

 Zeroconf
 ^^^^^^^^